Respecting priorities versus respecting preferences in school choice: When is there a trade-off?: The GBMP condition in stylized school choice environments

-The strongest condition requires the mutually best pair condition to hold everywhere.
-For one-to-one matching environments it comes down to \cite{alcalde1994exchange}'s $\alpha$-reducibility condition as adapted by \cite{clark2006uniqueness} and, equivalently, to \cite{niederle2009decentralized}’s aligned preferences.
+The strongest condition requires the mutually best pair condition to hold on the market and on every submarket where some students are removed and priorities are adjusted accordingly, or some schools are removed and rank order lists are adjusted accordingly, or both.
+In Table \ref{tab:compare}, we refer to this condition as ``MBP everywhere".
+For one-to-one matching environments, it comes down to \cite{alcalde1994exchange}'s $\alpha$-reducibility condition as adapted by \cite{clark2006uniqueness} and, equivalently, to \cite{niederle2009decentralized}’s aligned preferences.
 In many-to-one environments, it is equivalent to \cite{salonen2018mutually}’s single-peaked preferences.

-Environments where school priorities and student preferences depend on the same student-school match quality (e.g. distance, religion, academic inclination) satisfy this condition.
-Such preferences and priorities take the form $u_{is} = \pi_{is} = d_{is}$, where $d_{is}$ represents the student-school match quality.
+Environments where school priorities and student preferences depend on the same student-school match-specific component (e.g. distance, religion, academic inclination) satisfy this condition.
+Such preferences and priorities take the form $u_{is} = \pi_{is} = d_{is}$, where $d_{is}$ represents the student-school ``match quality".
 The condition also holds if, in addition, schools value student quality or students value school quality as long as they value these characteristics identically (no heterogeneity).
 In this case, preferences take the form $u_{is} = d_{is} +v_s$, and priorities take the form $\pi_{is} = d_{is}+g_i$.
 To verify that this environment satisfies the MBP condition everywhere, consider a $I \times N$ matrix, with elements $\phi_{is}=d_{is}+v_s+g_i$.
 The matrix rows represent students’ preferences.
 Indeed, $\phi_{is} > \phi_{is'}$ if and only if $u_{is}=d_{is}+v_s>u_{is'}=d_{is'}+v_{s'}$ (the $g_i$ term drops out).
 Likewise, the matrix columns represent school priorities: $\phi_{is}>\phi_{i's}$ if and only if $\pi_{is}=d_{is}+g_i>\pi_{is}=d_{i's}+g_{i'}$ (the $v_s$ term drops out).
 Assuming no identical student-quality match quality, a property of this matrix is that there is always an element that is maximal, for every submatrix.
 In other words, the MBP condition holds everywhere.